 Why is no one concerned about the socialized and nationalized state of mortgage lending?
 There are almost NO OTHER mortgage options available besides government-backed loans such as FNMA, FHLMC, FHA, and VA.
 Government now backs well over 9 out of 10 loans and dictates all the rules and guidelines.
 I feel like we have more patience for government backed mortgages than we would government backed cupcakes!

-If you have applied for a mortgage in the past few years, since the government took over FNMA and FHLMC and applied their rules even more forcefully, you know that there has never been a more difficult time to get a mortgage.
-Be fully aware, it is not the bank nor the underwriter employed by the bank that care to ask you the inane, detailed, and complicated questions based in minutia.
+If you have applied for a mortgage in the past few years you know that there has never been a more difficult time to get a mortgage.
+This is the time since the government took over FNMA and FHLMC and applied their rules even more forcefully.
+Be fully aware, it is not the bank nor the underwriter employed by the bank that care to ask you the detailed and complicated questions.
 It is only that they need to make sure they fully comply with FNMA/FHLMC rules or suffer a loan that is deemed unsalable.
 Banks are only meeting rules pressed upon them by the government.

 I’ll give one small example that makes the point.
 I had a bank so fearful of government’s over-analysis and heavy handed rules, that they rejected a loan for a missed check box.
 It’s idiotic, and only something that would happen in the bureaucratic world of big government.
 Read more about ridiculous rules here.

 If consumers want an easier time getting a mortgage with less hassle and less paperwork, we need to get government out of the mortgage business.
 But once government gets into an industry its difficult to stop.
 And they start playing favorites and bring their inevitable bureaucracy to a transaction.
 More importantly, they get people addicted to government giveaways.
 Currently, government backing of the mortgage industry brings us lower interest rates, and people can’t dream of an alternative.